 Yes.
 Probate is when a court supervises the distribution of assets based on your will or a state's intestacy laws.
 It can create delays, add costs (filing and attorney's fees), and since records of probate court are public record, there's loss of privacy.
 Here are two ways an estate plan can avoid probate proceedings:

 By making sure that you have beneficiary designations for your life insurance policy, individual retirement accounts, 401(k)s, etc.

 By setting up a revocable trust that can give you flexibility and income throughout our life, then will transfer your estate to your beneficiaries when you die

 In general, you should update your estate plan every three to five years.
 You'll want to consider things like if your intentions have changed, that the right people are included, etc. However, there are some common milestones and life events that could require you to update your estate plan sooner, such as getting married or divorced, having kids, getting sick, or if you move to another state.
 Talk to an advisor about getting your plan up to date.

 The estate tax is typically applied to your assets once you've passed away.
 The federal estate tax will be assessed on the current fair market value of your assets at the time of your death.
 However, assets inherited by your spouse or heirs (limited to just over $12M in 2022 for non-spouses) are generally not subject to the federal estate tax.
 At the state level, estate or inheritance laws and tax rates vary by state.
-You can find out which states apply a tax, and how much, here.
+Talk to an advisor about the best tax efficient strategies for your situation.